Emily Pitts Donahoe

 Biography

-As CETL’s Associate Director, Emily coordinates programming for graduate teachers and TAs and supports inclusive teaching initiatives for instructors at all levels.
-As leader for the university’s Graduate Teaching Orientation and facilitator of the Fundamentals of Teaching Learning Community, she frequently works with new graduate TAs and instructors to help them successfully navigate their first teaching experiences and prepare for the academic job market.
+As CETL’s Associate Director, Emily supports teaching initiatives for instructors at all levels, with a particular emphasis on graduate instructors and TAs.
+As leader for the university’s Graduate Teaching Orientation and facilitator of the Fundamentals of Teaching Learning Community, she frequently works with graduate students to help them successfully navigate their first teaching experiences and prepare for the academic job market.

 Emily also writes publicly about her teaching experiences for a variety of venues.
+Her forthcoming books, Collaborative Grading: A Practical Guide (University of Oklahoma Press) and How to Grade: Alternative Models for the College Classroom (with Josh Eyler, Princeton University Press), both focus on innovative grading methods for college educators.
 Her blog Unmaking the Grade, which has been featured in the Chronicle of Higher Education teaching newsletter, documents her explorations of alternative grading and other progressive teaching practices.
-She also writes for the University of Mississippi AI Institute blog, Not Long; Must Read
+She appears frequently on podcasts and in higher-ed news media to discuss grading, AI, and other urgent issues in teaching and learning.

 In her previous position as a Postdoctoral Fellow and Teaching Scholar at the University of Notre Dame, Emily launched and co-piloted the Inclusive Pedagogy Partnership, the university’s first student/faculty pedagogical partnership program.